Sponsored by dreamworldtravel.co.uk

 5. Falling for tourist traps

 Tourist traps are a way to get an unsuspecting tourist to pay more for average service or items.
-Best way to avoid it is to not trust everything you see.
+The best way to avoid it is to not trust everything you see.
 Some tourist traps are outright scams!
 So if something sounds too good to be true, chances are it usually isn’t.
 Also if you stand out too much like a tourist, then people may try to coax you into paying more.
 Try to act confident and don’t worry all that much if you do make a mistake.
 Everything is part of the experience.

 1. Get travel insurance